-Growing up among a community of artists in the Appalachain mountains, I learned at a young age to incorporate creativity into my everyday life.
-My travels in Indonesia, South America, and Europe have also influenced my work.
-I am drawn to the simplicity of folk art, while grappling with the abstract nature of the spirit which both illuminates and transcends culture.
+I grew up in a community of artists in the Appalachian mountains where I learned at a young age to incorporate creativity into my everyday routine.
+Later in life, my travels in Indonesia, South America, and Europe impacted my love of art from around the world.

+My own work draws from the simplicity of folk art while at the same time grappling with the complex nature of the spirit, which both illuminates and transcends culture.
 Faces and figures often allow me to navigate this subject best.
 I think of my paintings as an outward reflection of the intertwined relationship between the body and the soul.
 I am fascinated by the juxtaposition between a calm outward stare and the wilderness of thought and emotion within.
 The clean confidence we present to the world versus the beautifully complex struggle we contain.
-Likewise, I enjoy exploring the notion that the places and things we derive pleasure and comfort from are a reflection of our spiritual cravings.
-What we love, such as a bouquet of flowers, is manifested externally thereby revealing something of who we are internally.
+Likewise, I enjoy exploring the notion that our thoughts become things.
+I believe that whatever it is that we focus the most energy on is manifested.
+The things around us are a reflection of our spiritual cravings, revealing something of who we are internally.

+My favorite materials include acrylic paint, oil pastels and alcohol ink.
 I rely on my intuition to take me through the creative process, working with layers by adding and omitting details to create unexpected and compelling moments.
-My love of design and composition comes through in my use of shape, movement and bold color choices.
+My love of design and composition comes through in my use of shape, movement and color.